iamtrask/iamtrask.github.io/_posts/2015-07-24-python-network-part2.markdown

 ---
 layout:     post
 title:      "A Neural Network in 13 lines of Python (Part 2)"
-subtitle:   "Improving our neural network by optimizing Stochastic Gradient Descent"
+subtitle:   "Improving our neural network by optimizing Gradient Descent"
 date:       2015-07-27 12:00:00
 author:     "iamtrask"
 header-img: "img/post-bg-02.jpg"
 ---

 <p><b>Summary:</b> I learn best with toy code that I can play with.
-This tutorial teaches stochastic gradient descent via a very simple toy example, a short python implementation.
+This tutorial teaches gradient descent via a very simple toy example, a short python implementation.

 <p><b>Followup Post:</b> I intend to write a followup post to this one adding popular features leveraged by <a href="http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html">state-of-the-art approaches</a> (likely Dropout, DropConnect, and Momentum).
 I'll tweet it out when it's complete <a href="https://twitter.com/iamtrask">@iamtrask</a>.
 Feel free to follow if you'd be interested in reading more and thanks for all the feedback!</p>